 Policies & action

-We rate Kenya’s policies and action as “1.5°C Paris Agreement compatible”.
-The “1.5°C Paris Agreement compatible” rating indicates that Kenya’s climate policies and action are consistent with limiting warming to 1.5°C when compared to Kenya’s fair share contribution.
-Kenya’s emissions still increase under our projections, and Kenya should receive international support for further mitigation action to go beyond what is necessary through own resources.
+We rate Kenya’s policies and action as “1.5°C compatible” compared to its fair share.
+The “1.5°C compatible” rating indicates that Kenya’s climate policies and action are consistent with limiting warming to 1.5°C when compared to Kenya’s fair share contribution.
+Kenya’s emissions still increase under our projections, and Kenya should receive international support for further mitigation action to go beyond what is necessary through its own resources.

-Even before the COVID-19 pandemic, our projections indicated that Kenya was on track to meet, and even overachieve its NDC target.
-While it is challenging to project the eventual impact of the ongoing COVID-19 pandemic on future emissions, the CAT estimates that Kenya’s emissions may decrease further towards 2030 by around 3% to 6% below our pre COVID-19 projection.
+Even before the COVID-19 pandemic, our projections indicated that Kenya was on track to meet, and even overachieve its NDC target of 108 MtCO2e in 2030 (excl.
+LULUCF).
+While it is challenging to project the eventual impact of the ongoing COVID-19 pandemic on future emissions, the CAT estimates that Kenya’s 2030 emissions under current policy projections are around 3% to 5% below our pre COVID-19 projection.